akrs/moontiles/README.md

 WATCHFACE DESCRIPTION:
 ======================
-Key information is found in 7 titles as follows:
+Key information is found in 6 titles as follows:

-Hour, Minute, Day of the Week, Moon Phase, Day of the Month, Month, Year
+Time (Hour:Minute), Day of the Week, Moon Phase, Day of the Month, Month, Year

 For the moon phase, an icon for one of 14 phases of the moon is displayed with a different representation for waxing and waning moons.
 I wanted to do